ckswilliams/modOpenREM/docs/troubledbtlaterality.rst

 .. sourcecode:: bash

-    Total events is 1, of which 0 are Right, 0 are Left and 1 are null (remainder 0) Event acquisition protocol is Flat Field Tomo so we couldn't assign it left or right.
-Exam ID is 261384 Post update, total events is 1, of which 0 are Right, 0 are Left and 1 are null (remainder 0)
+    Total events is 46410, of which 0 are Right, 0 are Left and 46410 are null (remainder 0) Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 184466 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 75963 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 75919 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 76004 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 83784 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 83784 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 84912 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 100765 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 110471 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 121500 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 121588 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 123462 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 137145 Event acquisition protocol is ACR Phantom Combo so we couldn't assign it left or right.
+Exam ID is 140563 Event acquisition protocol is Flat Field Tomo so we couldn't assign it left or right.
+Exam ID is 156826 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 165131 Event acquisition protocol is Flat Field Combo so we couldn't assign it left or right.
+Exam ID is 165486 Post update, total events is 46410, of which 23323 are Right, 23070 are Left and 17 are null (remainder 0)

 The Exam ID referred to is the database ID, so if you look at a mammography exam in the web interface, you can change the Exam ID in the URL if you want to review that study.